ChiricoG/yt-dlp-gui/README.md

 - Choose between quality presets
 - Optional subtitles download
 - Proxy and simulation options
-- Includes `ffmpeg` bundled for standalone use
+- Includes `ffmpeg` bundled for standalone use (release only, can't upload ffmpeg in the repo)
 - Simple and clean interface using PySide6

 ---